rerun-io/rerun/design/space_views.md

 This is used e.g. to prepare the transform tree.

 #### Scene Lifecycle
-Each frame, each `SpaceViewClass` builds up a scene.
+Each frame, each `SpaceView` instance builds up a scene.
 The framework defines a fixed lifecycle for all views.
 Given a `SpaceViewClass` `MyClass`:
 * default instantiate a new `TypedScene<MyClass>`
   * this contains an instance of ``MyClass::SceneParts` and `MyClass::SceneParts::Context`,